ERCI accepts the following payment methods:

 Please click here for a copy of the the Medical Insurance Certificate.

-All PEIs should ensure that enrolled students taking a course that is longer than the duration of one (1) month sign a CPE-approved PEI-Student Contract.
+All PEIs should ensure that enrolled students taking a course that is longer than the duration of one (1) month sign a SSG-approved PEI-Student Contract.

-Please refer to the following tab for a sample copy of the Standard PEI-Student Contract https://erci.edu.sg/study-here/student-administration
+Please refer to the following tab for a sample copy of the Standard PEI-Student Contract under Application Form https://erci.edu.sg/study-here/international-and-local-students/

 ERCI has appointed International Recruitment Agents from various countries.
 Prospective students who are interested in applying for admission to ERCI and who require the assistance of our International Education Representatives may approach our appointed agents.